-To make the spout, knead 2 of the gum paste portions together and start by forming a cone.
+To make the spout of a teapot cake, knead 2 of the gum paste portions together and start by forming a cone.
 Taper the cone and flatten it on both ends.

 Roll the remaining bit of aqua gum paste into a thin layer.
 Using a craft knife, cut a 3 1/2″ circle and place it on the same tray to dry.

 To make the basic roses: Roll some pink gum paste very thinly on a lightly powdered surface and use the 5-petal cutter to cut out a flat flower shape.
 Intertwine the 1st and 3rd petals to create a bud.

 Then wrap the 2nd petal around the bud.
 Repeat with the remaining petals until you have a simple rosette.